ziglang/zig/doc/langref.md

 The `fence` function is used to introduce happens-before edges between operations.

-### @divExact(a: T, b: T) -> T

-This function performs integer division `a / b` and returns the result.

-The caller guarantees that this operation will have no remainder.

-In debug mode, a remainder causes a panic.
-In release mode, a remainder is undefined behavior.

 ### @truncate(comptime T: type, integer) -> T

 This function truncates bits from an integer type, resulting in a smaller